A remote, ancient wilderness defined by vast desert landscapes and towering mountain ranges, wonders never cease in the Flinders Ranges and Outback.

 2. Wilpena Pound, Flinders Ranges

 It's crater-like in appearance, but the elliptical-shaped natural amphitheatre of Wilpena Pound didn't form in a meteorite strike.
 These ancient ramparts are Australia's most iconic ring of mountains, encapsulating an area that's eight times larger than Uluru and 700 million years older than the Grand Canyon.
+Take in the amazing views of Wilpena Pound and the rugged Chace Range with a sunset on the chase tour with sparkling wine and nibbles prepared by the Woolshed Restaurant.
 Climb to the peak of the highest mountain, St Mary’s Peak, and revel in the expansive views over the Flinders Ranges.
-There's plenty to see on the gently sloping basin of the formation too, including mallee trees and acacias, dingos, wallabies, kangaroos, emus, and around 60 different lizard species.
 If you look closely at the rock faces, you might even spy ancient Aboriginal rock paintings.
 Wilpena Pound, known as Ikara (meaning 'meeting place') to the Adnyamathanha people, is a culturally significant site.
+Uncover the rich history and mystique of ancient and contemporary Aboriginal culture with an Aboriginal cultural tours from the Adnyamathanha guides at Wilpena Pound Resort.

 3. Bunyeroo Valley Road, Flinders Ranges